kai3341/wrap-mutant/packages/react/README.md

 };

 const Container = () => {
   // ...
-All code skept
+All code skipped.
+You  can see more at examples
   // prettier-ignore
   const updateItem = useCallback(
     (diff: any) => {/* do update state */},